CaptainSifff/mypaper2/README.md

 # mypaper2

 ## Introduction
 My second attempt at a paper.
+The first one was mediocre...